almacencor/cicsa-2026/README.md

 **Battery:** OVONIC 3S 11.1V, 2200 mAh

-We use a 3S LiPo because the N20 motors are rated for 12V and benefit from the full voltage range.
-A 2200 mAh capacity gives an estimated runtime of:
+We use a OVONIC 3S because the N20 motors are rated for 12V and benefit from the full voltage range.
+A 2200 mAh capacity gives an estimated runtime of:55 minutes if the motors are in a middle range of work and the processor is not demanding to much energy

 ```
 Total average current draw ≈ 1.5A (motor running) + 0.9A (Pi + LIDAR + camera) ≈ 2.4A